How often do you add items to your shopping cart and then abandon or postpone purchases on an e-commerce app? Quite often, right?

 Deep linking refers to the use of a specific URL that directs users to a particular page on a website, mobile site, or a precise location within the app.
-Deep links can directly take users to any page through a variety of channels such as web links, emails, SMS, mobile push notifications, web push notifications, social media posts, search result listings, and/or banner ads.

 Think of deep links as intelligent shortcuts to contextual destinations you want your users to reach in a timely manner.